u-boot/u-boot/doc/chromium/chainload.rst

 The 'data' property of the FIT is set up to start at offset 0x100 bytes into the file.
-The change to CONFIG_SYS_TEXT_BASE is also an offset of 0x100 bytes from the load address.
+The change to CONFIG_TEXT_BASE is also an offset of 0x100 bytes from the load address.
 If this changes, you either need to modify U-Boot to be fully relocatable, or expect it to hang.